SilviaCeausu/SilviaCeausu.github.io/_posts/2021-12-13-blog-post-1-podcast.md

 ---

 Check out the [CBER Lunchbox Podcast](https://www.youtube.com/playlist?list=PLKYTvTbXFuChwnj9kVKqVl5XPZrU9P7bk), in which the CBER potdcast team explores academic careers with 6 conservation scientists and ecologists across 5 episodes.
-In [episode 4](https://www.youtube.com/watch?v=VNgjymoS-Dc&list=PLKYTvTbXFuChwnj9kVKqVl5XPZrU9P7bk&index=4), yours truly is joined by Susanne Marieke Vogel to discuss about her path to an academic career, finding her dream job, human-wildlife coexistence and its challenges, but also conscious science in conservation.
+In [episode 4](https://www.youtube.com/watch?v=VNgjymoS-Dc&list=PLKYTvTbXFuChwnj9kVKqVl5XPZrU9P7bk&index=4), I am joined by Susanne Marieke Vogel, who is a postdoc at Aarhus University in Denmark.
+After the podcast was recorded, Susanne was offered a position of assistant professor at Open University in the Netherlands, which she will start at the beginning of 2022.
+In the podcast, she shares details about her life as a master graduate in search of a dream job and how she stumbled upon her PhD project.
+We also discuss the ethical issues that Western scientists need to consider when working in conservation, and the advantages and challenges of a life in science.

 You can find the transcript of the conversation below.

 00:00:10 Silvia Ceaușu